414owen/Nutmeg-Core/README.md

     }
 )

-// body is taking an array of nutmeg elements body(
+// body is taking an array of Nutmeg elements body(
     fibs.map(function(fib) {
         // div is taking a number